Mycoplasma ovipneumoniae: Transmission

-In July 2007, this species of Mycoplasma was linked to the deaths of Bighorn sheep in the Western United States.
+In July 2007, this species of Mycoplasma was linked to the deaths of bighorn sheep in the Western United States.
 M. ovipneumoniae is also a predominant bacterium associated with broncopneumonia lesions in free-ranging bighorn lambs.
 Introductions come from either domestic sheep and goats (which harbour M. ovipneumoniae with limited morbidity), or through contact with other infected bighorn sheep which survived initial infection events to become long-term chronic carriers.
 Transmission comes from animal secretions or respiratory droplets.
 There have been a minimum of thirteen studies where bighorns and domestic sheep were penned together, resulting in 98% bighorn mortality rates.
-The cause of the issue is when domestic sheep and goats that are infected with M. ovipneumoniae come into contact with healthy bighorn sheep, this infects them and can cause large population die-offs.
+Domestic sheep and goats that are infected with M. ovipneumoniae come into contact with healthy bighorn sheep can transmit the bacteria to bighorn sheep and cause large population die-offs.

 Declining population rates

 Once a bighorn population is infected with M. ovipneumoniae, the pathogen is difficult to eliminate, and is associated with stagnant-to-declining population growth rates.
-M. ovipneumoniae is also associated with population declines in several other wild caprinae, including the Norwegian Muskox.
+M. ovipneumoniae is also associated with population declines in several other wild caprinae, including the Norwegian muskox.
 Mycoplasma species are labile organisms which are easily destroyed by heat, dehydration, sunlight, and common disinfectants, so they do not survive for a long time outside the body of the animal.
-As of now, and with many Mycoplasma diseases, no protective immune responses have been achieved with the use of vaccines, though antibodies can be obtained.
+As of 2022, and with many Mycoplasma diseases, no commercially available animal vaccine is available for M. ovipneumoniae.

-Biologists deduced that the greatest limiting factor for Bighorn sheep populations is the deadly disease caused by contact with domestic sheep and goats.
+Biologists deduced that the greatest limiting factor for bighorn sheep populations is the deadly disease caused by contact with domestic sheep and goats.
 Domestic sheep are seemingly unaffected by M. ovipneumoniae and to compound the problems in bighorn sheep, lamb survival can remain dangerously low for decades after an outbreak.
 Adult bighorns that survive become carriers and pass the disease onto the young lambs.